moizr/odl-cluster-patcher/README.md

 # odl-cluster-patcher
-Some scripts to make it easy to deploy a patch a jar in an odl cluster
+Some scripts to make it easy to deploy a jar as a patch to in an odl cluster